-Figure 4 Numbers of (a) and (d) olfactory plates, i; (b) and (e) olfactory hairs, ii; and (c) and (f) hygro/thermoreceptive pores, iii; for Halictus rubicundus from Scotland collected from (a-c) social and solitary nests and according to individual phenotype (d-f) after being transplanted to the south-east in 2020.
-For figures 4d-4f: F-2021 female that emerged in the SE in 2020 but did not provision that year; F-2020 female that emerged in the SE in 2020 and provisioned a nest as a solitary foundress; F-2019 female that emerged in SCO in 2019 and provisioned a nest as a solitary foundress in 2020; W-2020 female that emerged in the SE in 2020 and provisioned a social nest in the same year as a worker.
+Figure 4 Numbers of (a) and (d) olfactory plates (top row); (b) and (e) olfactory hairs (middle row); and (c) and (f) hygro/thermoreceptive pores, (bottom row); for Halictus rubicundus from Scotland collected from (a-c) social and solitary nests and according to individual phenotype (d-f) after being transplanted to the south-east in 2020.
+For figures 4d-4f: B1hib female that emerged in the SE in 2020 but did not provision that year (will hibernate and provision in 2021); B1sol female that emerged in the SE in 2020 and provisioned a nest as a solitary foundress; T female that emerged in SCO in 2019, was transplanted to the south east and provisioned a nest as a solitary foundress in 2020; B1w female that emerged in the SE in 2020 and provisioned a social nest in the same year as a worker.
 Black points represent sensilla counts on segment 11 and grey points on segment 12.
 Box plots show median and quartiles across segments 11 and 12.
 There were no significant differences in counts of any sensilla type across the groups.

 Discussion

 The social Hymenoptera have contributed much to our understanding of the proximate and ultimate factors that underlie the evolution of sensory systems.
 Attention has focussed chiefly on how sociality has imposed selection to optimise olfactory communication, enhancing social cohesion through nest-mate recognition and supporting caste polyphenisms (Wcislo 1997; Ozaki et al. 2005; Spaethe et al. 2007; Renner and Nieh 2008; Riveros and Gronenberg 2010; Gill et al. 2013; Couto et al. 2017; Grüter et al. 2017; Elgar et al. 2018).
 In the current study we measured sensilla density in the socially plastic sweat bee Halictus rubicundus.
 We found that when bees were transplanted from Scotland, where they are solitary, to the south where they can be social, their offspring had higher densities of olfactory hairs.
 These results suggest that the density of olfactory hairs may, like sociality, be phenotypically plastic in H. rubicundus.

 We also found evidence for between-region differences in the density of basiconic/trichoid olfactory hairs (and hygro/thermoreceptive sensilla) for untransplanted bees, with mid-latitude bees having higher densities than more northerly Scottish bees.
-Differences were not perfectly correlated with the expected degree of sociality, however, because bees from the south-west did not differ from mid-latitude or Scottish bees.
+Differences were not perfectly correlated with the expected degree of sociality, however, because bees from the warm south-west, which is where we expect sociality to be the dominant strategy did not differ from mid-latitude or Scottish bees.
+This contrasts with the results of Wittwer et al (2017) who showed that in another halictid, Lasioglossum albipes, females from social populations have higher densities of olfactory hairs than conspecifics from solitary populations.
+Unlike H. rubicundus, this species is not socially plastic, and fixed differences in social structure between populations may have resulted in canalising selection on antennal sensilla density in L. albipes but not H. rubicundus.